meshenger-app/meshenger-android/README.md

 # Meshenger

- A Voice- and video phone App without the need for accounts or access to the Internet.
-Scan each others QR-Code and call each other.
+ A P2P Voice- and video phone App without the need for accounts or access to the Internet.
+Scan each others QR-Code and call each others IP address.
 This works in many local networks such as community mesh networks, company networks or at home.

 Features: